Mavis Cheek

-Mavis Cheek (born 1948) is an English novelist, author of 15 novels.
-Some of these have been widely translated into other languages.
+Mavis Mary Cheek (née Wilson, 25 February 1948 – 14 June 2023) was an English novelist.
+She was the author of fifteen novels, several of which have been translated into other languages.
+Cheeks' debut novel Pause Between Acts won the 1988 She/John Menzies First Novel Prize.

-Life
+Life and career

-Born in Wimbledon, now part of London, Mavis only met her father once, at the age of seven.
-Her mother worked in a factory to keep the family together and life was lived in a fairly hand-to-mouth fashion.
-However it was no life of misery, but a reasonably happy childhood lived in a pleasant area of London.
+Cheek was born on 25 February 1948, in Wimbledon, now part of London.
+Her Scottish father, who was in the Royal Army Medical Corps, had a second family in another area of London.
+Cheek met him only once, when she was seven.
+When he abandoned them, her mother began working in a factory to support herself, her own mother and her daughter.
+Cheek felt she was unloved by her grandmother and her mother, and said that her feeling of being an outcast spurred her to become an observer in life.

-Mavis was educated in church schools until the age of 11 when she failed her eleven-plus examination and was placed in the B stream of her girls' secondary modern school in Raynes Park.
+Cheek was educated in church schools until the age of eleven when she failed her eleven-plus examination and was placed in the B stream of her girls' secondary modern school in Raynes Park.
 They did not do O-levels in her stream, but they did do drama.
 She appeared in school plays, including the title role of Julius Caesar, which began her lifelong love of theatre.
-She left school at 16 to become a receptionist with Editions Alecto, a Kensington art publishing company.
+She left school at sixteen to become a receptionist with Editions Alecto, a Kensington art publishing company.
 They produced the first series of etchings by David Hockney, "A Rake's Progress", and other groundbreaking works by contemporary artists.
-She later moved to the firm's gallery in Albemarle Street, where she dealt with Hockney and other artists like Allen Jones, Patrick Caulfield and Gillian Ayres.
-In 1969 she married a "childhood sweetheart", whom she had met at a meeting of the Young Communist League in New Malden, when she was fifteen.
+She later moved to the firm's gallery in Albemarle Street, where she dealt with Hockney and other artists such as Allen Jones, Patrick Caulfield and Gillian Ayres.
+In 1969 when she was twenty-one, Cheek married a childhood sweetheart, Chris Cheek, whom she had met at a meeting of the Young Communist League in New Malden when she was fifteen.
+He was a physicist.
 They both attended the Wimbledon Youth Parliament.
-They separated when she was in her mid-twenties.
-Following this and after twelve happy years working with Editions Alecto, Mavis left to take a degree at Hillcroft College, a further education college for women, from which she graduated in the Arts with distinction.
-Shortly after this her daughter Bella by the artist Basil Beattie was born.
+They separated when Cheek was twenty-four.
+After twelve years with Editions Alecto, Cheek left to take a degree at Hillcroft College, a further education college for women, from which she graduated in the Arts with distinction.
+Shortly after this her daughter Bella was born.
+Bella's father is the artist Basil Beattie, with whom Cheek lived for ten years.